21 Useful WooCommerce Plugins To Boost Your Woo Store Functionalities Out Of The Box

 WordPress and WooCommerce go a long way to ensure your site stays safe and secure but it never hurts to add another layer or two of security.
 Of course the first layer of security is always making sure you have a hosting partner that is focused on the security of your site.
 Second though are a series of small steps you can take to make it more difficult for bad actors to get into your site.
 This plugin solves that problem.

 This has become only the second plugin I have ever put on my “must install” list.
-When I am setting up a new WordPress site for myself or for friends, family, or clients, SiteGround Security is always installed.
+When I am setting up a new WordPress site for myself or for friends, family, or clients, Security Optimizer is always installed.
 I don’t always use all of the options, but that is one of the things I love about it, everything is optional.
 I can use one or two features, or I can use them all.

-Make sure that your site is as secure as it possibly can be by installing the SiteGround Security plugin.
+Make sure that your site is as secure as it possibly can be by installing the Security Optimizer plugin.
 Good news: If you are hosting with SiteGround, this is automatically installed and activated for you when you install WordPress.

 WooCommerce payment plugins